stuskeer/FolderWatcher/README.md

 # FolderWatcher

-Simple Python folder watcher that logs when new files appear in a directory.
+Simple Python folder watcher that logs when new files appear in a directory and delegates file processing (move / clean) to a small processor module.

+## What this repo contains

+- `watcher.py` — main watcher.
+Uses `watchdog` to watch a directory, waits for files to settle, logs events, and calls the processor.
+- `processors/file_processor.py` — small processing hook (moves files to the configured processed directory).
+Extend this for cleaning, validation, uploads, etc.
+- `requirements.txt` — runtime dependencies (`watchdog`).
+- `.gitignore` — ignores the `.venv/` directory.

-Defaults
+## Defaults

-- Watched directory: `D:\Data Engineering\Data\DataIn`
+- Watched directory (default): `D:\Data Engineering\Data\DataIn`
+- Processed directory (default): `D:\Data Engineering\Data\Processed`
-- Log directory: `D:\Data Engineering\Data\Logs`
+- Log directory (default): `D:\Data Engineering\Data\Logs`
 - Log file: `D:\Data Engineering\Data\Logs\folder_watcher.log`

+These defaults are set as constants at the top of `watcher.py`.
+You can edit those values if you prefer to hardcode paths instead of passing CLI arguments.

-Setup (Windows PowerShell)
+## Setup (Windows PowerShell)

 1. Create and activate a virtual environment: